On the Convergence of the Ensemble Kalman Filter: Introduction

 \section{Introduction}

+Data assimilation uses statistical estimation to update the state of a running model based on new data.
+Data assimilation is of great importance and widely used in many disciplines including numerical weather prediction \cite{Kalnay-AMD-2003}, ocean modeling \cite{Evensen-2007-DAE}, remote sensing \cite{Vodacek-2008-RSD}, and image reconstruction \cite{Frazin-2005-TRN}.
+In these applications, the dimension of the state is very high, often millions and more, because the state consists of the values of a simulation on a computational grid in a spatial domain.
+Consequently, the classical Kalman filter (KF), which requires maintaining the state covariance matrix, is no longer feasible.

-Data assimilation, a topic of importance in many disciplines, uses statistical estimation to update the state of a running model based on new data.
-One of the most succesful recent data assimilation methods is the ensemble Kalman filter (EnKF).
-EnKF is a Monte-Carlo approximation of the Kalman filter (KF), with the covariance in the KF\ replaced by the sample covariance computed from an ensemble of realizations.
-Because the EnKF does not need to maintain the state covariance matrix, it is suitable for high-dimensional problems.
+One of the most successful recent data assimilation methods for high-dimensional problems is the ensemble Kalman filter (EnKF).
+EnKF is a Monte Carlo approximation of the KF, with the covariance in the KF\ replaced by the sample covariance computed from an ensemble of realizations.
+Because the EnKF does not need to maintain the state covariance matrix, it can be implemented efficiently for high-dimensional problems.
+Although the EnKF formulas rely on the assumption that the distribution of the state and the data likelihood are normal, the ensemble can robustly describe an arbitrary state probability distribution.
+Thus, in spite of errors such as smearing of the state distribution towards normality \cite{Mandel-2009-EKP}, the EnKF is often used for nonlinear systems.